Guidance on seeing patients at Alert Level 2 (non DHB setting)

 This guidance document is based on the Ministry of Health’s Alert Level 2 Guidance for Community Allied Health Professionals and applies mainly to physiotherapists working outside of the DHBs.
 When more information is released by the Ministry of Health this guidance will be updated Therefore, please adjust the guidance to suit your working environment whether it be clinic or community based and check regularly for updates on the Board and Ministry of Health websites.

-While much of the information contained may be useful to those working in DHB’s, please check with your manager if you are a DHB physiotherapist as protocols and procedures may vary between organisations.
+While much of the information contained may be useful to those working in DHB’s, please check with your manager if you are a DHB physiotherapist as protocols and procedures may vary between organisation.

 Ministry of Health’s guidance for face-to-face consultations during Alert Level 2